kimlau08/weather-app/README.md

 ### Features:
 #### Weather data is obtained from Open Weather Map
 #### Axios is used to implement AJAX query
+#### React Router is used to link to 6 components.
+Each day component renders the hourly data for that day
 #####    5 Day/3 Hour data is requested from OWM service on-demand using Axios
 #####
 #####    Data for city of Dallas is used